This post may contain affiliate links. See my disclosure for more info.

 Grace Smith is the hypnotherapy guru.
 She calls hypnotherapy meditation with a goal and offers hundreds of single hypnosis recordings that cover just about every topic under the sun.

 Hypnotherapy is a practice that I’ve absolutely fallen in love with and have recommended to multiple people.
-I find it more enjoyable than a standard guided meditation practice because it goes deeper into the subconscious mind and it’s more visual.
-Incorporating this practice on a regular basis has had a tremendous impact on my life.
+I sometimes find it more enjoyable than a standard guided meditation because it has a visual component.

 5) Attend a New Yoga Studio